gustavosvalentim/finance-bot/README.md

 **Finance Bot** is an AI-powered assistant designed to help users **manage and organize their finances** directly from messaging platforms like **WhatsApp** and **Telegram**.

+## 🏗️ Architecture

+The application follows a clean, modular architecture with a clear separation of concerns:

+### Agent System

+- **BaseAgent**: Abstract base class providing common functionality for all agents
+- **FinanceAgent**: Specialized agent for financial operations
+- **AgentFactory**: Factory pattern for creating agent instances
+- **ClassLoader**: Secure class loading with validation
+- **AgentConfiguration**: Manages agent settings and configurations

+### Key Features

+- **Modular Design**: Easy to extend with new agent types and tools
+- **Secure**: Safe class loading and configuration management
+- **Scalable**: Stateless design allows for horizontal scaling
+- **Maintainable**: Clean separation of concerns and SOLID principles

 With Finance Bot, you can:

 - 🗂️ **Manage categories** to track and split different types of expenses